-Thank you for choosing your new spa built for Fiji Spas.
 Please read the entire Owner's Manual before installing and using your spa.
 The goal of this manual is to provide you with safety and operational information plus some tips that will help you enjoy your spa to its fullest.

 At the time of print, this manual is accurate in its information.
-Fiji Spas reserves the right to change or improve its product without prior notice.
+The manufacturer reserves the right to change or improve its product without prior notice.